A Residence Coordinator’s responsibilities are as follows:

 - Plan and produce extracurricular and educational programming in the residence building(s).
 Residence Coordinators are expected to initiate and design/sponsor three programs per semester (one program per month).
 At least one program per semester must be educational.
 There is no maximum number of programs.
 The Residence Life Assistants will be happy to work with you to determine and develop programming content and can provide limited funding.
 Residence Coordinators are not to sponsor events on campus involving alcohol.
 Failure to fulfill this requirement will result in docking of pay.

-- Work with Security, the DOS Office, and Physical Plant personnel to investigate and resolve damage incidences and other violations of Bates community values and guidelines.
+- Work with Security, the DOS Office, and Facility Services personnel to investigate and resolve damage incidences and other violations of Bates community values and guidelines.
 All RCs are required to conduct a walk-through of each of their buildings at some point each Sunday.
 This will enable you to talk with the residents as well as spot damage, disarray, or things that must be cleaned up before Monday morning.
 RCs are not exempt from damage fines; however, all student staff members will pay an equal amount, derived from the average of all “amount per person” damage accrued.

 - Serve as a leader and role model for all residents.
 The RC will be responsible for upholding Bates community standards and rules as well as those determined by the residents themselves in building-wide meetings at the beginning of the academic year.
 The RC will speak individually and informally to any resident who is contributing to an unsafe or undesirable living environment.
 If an RC is found to be in violation of College policy, a review will be performed by the Deans’ Office and termination may be considered.